Damocles-fr/Jellyfin-Remove-NextUp-Items-ClientSide/README.md

 ##### Alternatively, if you want to use it only in your web browser, or if you do not want to use the JS Injector plugin, you can install it with an extension like *Violentmonkey*.

 ## Troubleshooting & Technical details
-- Manual console restore : window.NextUpHideRestoreAll()
+- Manual console restore everything : window.NextUpHideRestoreAll()
-- Dump : window.NextUpHideDump()
 - Force refresh : window.NextUpHideRefresh()
 - local storage key : jf-nextup-hider:v6:<serverAddress>:<userId>
 - It is not compatible with Jellyfin apps that do not use the Jellyfin Web UI & JavaScript Injector.